-- 3.4.1 The ambition should be to enhance what is already good about Podsmead, so that it becomes a high-quality place to live.
+3.4.1 The ambition should be to transform Podsmead, so that it becomes a high quality place where people feel proud to live.
 The principles set out in this SPD are informed by planning policy requirements for high quality, sustainable design, and makes it clear that planning applications will need to meet these requirements.
+The key policy requirements in the Joint Core Strategy are:

+- JCS Policy SD3: Sustainable design and construction - JCS Policy SD4: Design Requirements

+3.4.2 In addition, guidance set out in the following documents is important to the regeneration of the estates:

+- Gloucester Public Realm Strategy (September 2017) - Shopfronts, Shutters and Signage: Design Guidelines for Gloucester (November 2017)

-The key policy requirements in the Joint Core Strategy are: - JCS Policy SD3: Sustainable design and construction - JCS Policy SD4: Design Requirements - JCS Policy SD12: Affordable Housing, also requires that homes are designed to be tenure blind. - 3.4.2 In addition, guidance set out in the Designing Safer Places (2008) interim adoption SPD is important to the regeneration of the estates: - 3.4.3 The Design Guidance chapter of this SPD amplifies the principles set out in these policy documents, including: - designing the public realm as a place for everyone, ensuring that streets and buildings work together to create streets that are spaces for people, not just a means of getting from one place to another; - create streets that are welcoming and safe for pedestrians and cyclist of all ages and abilities encouraging people to choose to move; - creating characterful open spaces, so that existing and new spaces combine to create a network, each space with a clearly defined role and function within the neighbourhoods; - balancing the need for residents to have safe and convenient access to car parking with creating an attractive, uncluttered streetscape that promotes green active travel choices; and - designing high quality buildings that transform the image of Podsmead. - 3.4.4 The City Plan includes the following design policies which reflect existing policy and national guidance: - Policy A1: Effective and efficient use of land and buildings - Policy C1: Active design and accessibility - Policy C7: Fall prevention from taller buildings - Policy E5: Green Infrastructure: Building with Nature - Policy F1: Materials and finishes - Policy F2: Landscape and planting - Policy F3: Community safety - Policy F6: Nationally Described Space Standards - Policy G2: Charging infrastructure for electric vehicles - Policy G3: Cycling - Policy G4: Walking
+3.4.3 The Design Guidance chapter of this SPD amplifies the principles set out in these policy documents, including:

+- designing the public realm as a place for everyone, ensuring that streets and buildings work together to create streets that are spaces for people, not just a means of getting from one place to another; - creating characterful open spaces, so that existing and new spaces combine to create a network, each space with a clearly defined role and function within the neighbourhoods; - balancing the need for residents to have safe and convenient access to car parking with creating an attractive, uncluttered streetscape; and - designing high quality buildings that transform the image and identity of Podsmead.

+3.4.4 The emerging Gloucester City Plan includes design policies that reflect existing policy and national guidance on best urban design practice and include:

+- Policy G1: Living conditions

+- Policy G2: Car parking

+- Policy G3: Materials and finishes

+- Policy G4: Landscape

+- Policy G5: Bin storage

+- Policy G6: Cycle parking and storage

+- Policy G9: Community safety

+- Policy G12: Design standards

+- Policy G16: Design and climate change

-3.5 Community Facilities and Economic Development
+3.5 Community Facilities

-- 3.5.1 Good places provide residents with access to facilities to meet their everyday needs, including schools, health services and community centres.
-JCS Policy INF4 seeks to protect existing community facilities and where new residential development will add to the need for facilities requires either on-site provision or a contribution to facilities off-site. - 3.5.2 Where existing community facilities are identified for redevelopment they should be reprovided prior to their loss.
-The aim should be to re-provide them within the identified mixed-use areas prior to their loss, but phasing of the mixed-use areas may mean that temporary facilities are required before existing uses are provided with permanent accommodation. - 3.5.3 Engagement with the community and Policy B1: Employment and skills plans from the City Plan, shall be used to ensure every reasonable opportunity is taken to help local people make the most of their existing skills, engage in training, learn new skills and build their economic potential.
+3.5.1 Good places provide residents with access to facilities to meet their everyday needs, including schools, health services and community centres.
+JCS Policy INF4 seeks to protect existing community facilities and - where new residential development will add to the need for facilities - requires either on-site provision or a contribution to facilities off-site.
+Draft Gloucester City Plan Policy D8 also seeks to protect community facilities, but includes flexibility for alternative replacement facilities to be provided within reasonable walking distance.

+3.5.2 Where existing community facilities are identified for redevelopment they should be reprovided prior to their loss.
+The aim should be to reprovide them within the identified mixed-use areas prior to their loss, but phasing of the mixed-use areas may mean that temporary facilities are required before existing uses are provided with permanent accommodation.